paypal/cascade/README.md

 http also provides two endpoints for projects that use it, implemented in the `ResourceServiceComponent`:

 - `/status` returns current build information for the project.
 This includes the service name, dependencies, and Git branch and commit information.
   Must include the `x-service-status` header in request.
-For example, running user-platform-serv locally:
+For example, after running your project locally:

         curl -H "x-service-status:true" "http://localhost:9090/status